Therapeutic: antirheumatics (disease-modifying antirheumatic drugs, DMARDs)

 Help patients with arthritis explore other nonpharmacologic methods to reduce chronic arthritis pain, such as relaxation techniques, exercise, counseling, and so forth.

 Advise patient about the likelihood of GI reactions (nausea, vomiting, diarrhea, mouth sores, heartburn).
-Instruct patient to report severe or prolonged GI problems, or ...
+Instruct patient ...